Dr. Donald L. Nathanson - The Role of Affect in Learning to Read - How Shame Exacerbates Reading Difficulties

 David Boulton: Alright.
 Let’s build off of that.
 We know that when someone is reading, when we’re reading well, we become self-transparent.
 We’re not occupied with ourselves; we’re in the stream and flow of what it is we’re reading, though there may be an evaluator that’s coming in at another level to what we’re reading.

 Dr. Donald Nathanson: Let’s take for a moment what happens when a child or an adult is reading easily and successfully.
-Our eye goes across the printed page, we follow the line, we follow the words, the words get somewhere in the brain where we get an idea of what they mean and we begin to think about what the words say.
-When that happens we have what we call association.
+Our eye goes across the printed page, we follow the line, we follow the words.
+The words get somewhere in the brain where we get an idea of what they mean and we begin to think about what the words say.
+When that happens, we have what we call association.
 The words make us think of something and we may have lots of emotional reaction to what we read.
 That’s the normal process of reading for someone who can read easily.

 Let’s take the situation of a child or an adult who can’t read easily.
 What’s happening is that the inability to decipher what’s on the page, that inability triggers this affect of shame and it interferes with our ability to understand what’s on the page because of that cognitive shock I mentioned a moment ago.

-And that’s another part because as we’re reading and we don’t understand what’s on the page and we’re having these feelings about our worst self, these shame based thoughts and feelings interfere with our ability to take in what we might next have been able to understand easily.
+And that’s another part, because as we’re reading and we don’t understand what’s on the page and we’re having these feelings about our worst self; these shame based thoughts and feelings interfere with our ability to take in what we might next have been able to understand easily.

-So the acute experience of shame during the process of failing to decode what’s on the page is a feed forward mechanism because it prevents us from understanding what we might have been able to understand and it makes the whole reading experience unpleasant, more difficult, challenging.
+So the acute experience of shame during the process of failing to decode what’s on the page is a feed- forward mechanism because it prevents us from understanding what we might have been able to understand, and it makes the whole reading experience unpleasant, more difficult, challenging.

 That might be acceptable if we’re sitting by ourselves trying to read something.
 But when we’re in a classroom situation, that moment of shame is multiplied by how we feel because we’re in the eyes of everybody around us.
-There’s a big difference, for instance, teaching a child to learn one-on-one at home, tutoring, because then if we’re in the presence of someone we know loves us, if we feel safe, that moment of shame is brief and not very toxic.
-But when we’re in school and every other kid there is constantly at risk of shame, if every other kid, like the young reader we’re making the subject of this discussion, is afraid of what embarrassment he or she might experience then all of them are happy that ha ha, he can’t get it, he didn’t do it, and they feel better because they can put down or diminish somebody else.
+There’s a big difference, for instance, teaching a child to learn one-on-one at home, tutoring, because then if we’re in the presence of someone we know loves us.
+If we feel safe, that moment of shame is brief and not very toxic.
+But when we’re in school and every other kid there is constantly at risk of shame, if every other kid, like the young reader we’re making the subject of this discussion, is afraid of what embarrassment he or she might experience, then all of them are happy that ‘ ha ha, he can’t get it, he didn’t do it’, and they feel better because they can put down or diminish somebody else.

 The Multiplication Effect of Shame:

 Dr. Donald Nathanson: So in the classroom situation there’s a multiplication effect.
 The more trouble any individual has reading in a classroom situation, the more likely that child is to have further shame affect interruption of the normal interest in reading.
 Immediately downstream what do we have?
-We see kids who simply say I don’t want to read.
-I don’t want to try because every time I try in class I’m going to feel worse.
-I’m not going get rewarded like Francine or Billy, I’m going to get laughed at and that hurts.
+We see kids who simply say, ” I don’t want to read.
+I don’t want to try, because every time I try in class I’m going to feel worse.
+I’m not going get rewarded like Francine or Billy, I’m going to get laughed at and that hurts.”

 So first the shame comes from being unable to decipher the code.
 Then there’s the shame that comes because you did it in public.
-And then there’s the next level of multiplication of shame experience; that the other kids will compare you to them and they feel better than you for that moment and your position in class is reduced tremendously.
-That means the simple failure to figure out what the letters mean on the printed page has not only become difficult for you to understand yourself, but it’s placed you in a position relative to your peers where you are defined by them as lesser and it’s acceptable to laugh at you and deride you for this inability to read.
+And then there’s the next level of multiplication of shame experience; that the other kids will compare you to them, and they feel better than you for that moment, and your position in class is reduced tremendously.
+That means the simple failure to figure out what the letters mean on the printed page has not only become difficult for you to understand yourself, but it’s placed you in a position relative to your peers where you are defined by them as lesser, and it’s acceptable to laugh at you and deride you for this inability to read.

-If you’re reading one-on-one with a parent, a loving tutor, an older sibling who’s helping you and you feel safe, then that moment of shame is not magnified as it is in the classroom situation.
+If you’re reading one-on-one with a parent, a loving tutor, an older sibling who’s helping you, and you feel safe, then that moment of shame is not magnified as it is in the classroom situation.
 So when tutoring one-on-one, the nature of shame is that we feel less dangerously exposed if we feel loved.
 It’s merely exposure.
-But when we’re in the atmosphere of the classroom where every other child in that classroom is at risk of feeling exposed and compared invidiously to every other kid, then an error I make in reading reduces me in everybody’s eyes and I’m better off not trying.
+But when we’re in the atmosphere of the classroom, where every other child in that classroom is at risk of feeling exposed and compared invidiously to every other kid, then an error I make in reading reduces me in everybody’s eyes and I’m better off not trying.

 The Implications of Shame:

 David Boulton: So we’re describing a series of different interrelated layers.
 One has to do with the pure processing implications of shame interrupting cognition.
-Then we have how is it that this is effecting the individual?
+Then we have: how is it that this is affecting the individual?
 What happens to them psychologically?
 What’s happening in the context of the group?
 Then finally, along the same spectrum, what’s happening to children that are day after day, week after week, month after month, year after year, feeling chronic shame in relation to reading?
-What are the various adaptive strategies, 'Compass of Shame' strategies, that emerge to deal with that shame?
+What are the various adaptive strategies, ‘Compass of Shame’ strategies, that emerge to deal with that shame?
 What’s that doing to them developmentally?
 So we’ve got cognitive mechanical shame implications and then these different layers.

 Dr. Donald Nathanson: Alright, so let’s just plot what we’re talking about.
 I talked about the affect interest and then the interruption of shame, but I didn’t say clearly enough what I mean by cognitive shock.